husudosu/yamakanban/README.md

 Yamakanban is a self-hosted kanban style board system.
 You can run on your own server withtout a big hassle.

-**_This is an Alpha version!You can experience lot of issues, some features missing.
-Check out Roadmap for planned features._**
+**This is an Alpha version!
+You can experience lot of issues, some features missing.**

+### Developer note

+**The initial motive behind this project to build a proper portfolio project to represent my knowledge, but I've overgrown that idea.
+I want to build a full project management solution.
+So the Kanban board management only will be a single feature.
+Check out Roadmap for planned features.**

 # Features